aaronpowell/db.js/README.md

 the top level of array arguments and checking of `item`/`key` properties, so if you need unambiguous results, please see the discussion above.

+Using `update` will cause a record to be added if it does not yet exist.

 `put` is also available as an alias of `update`.

 #### Removing